Xorshift: xorshift+

-An xorshift+ generator can achieve an order of magnitude fewer failures than Mersenne Twister or WELL.
-A native C implementation of an xorshift+ generator that passes all tests from the BigCrush suite can typically generate a random number in fewer than 10 clock cycles on x86, thanks to instruction pipelining.
+A xorshift+ generator can achieve an order of magnitude fewer failures than Mersenne Twister or WELL.
+A native C implementation of a xorshift+ generator that passes all tests from the BigCrush suite can typically generate a random number in fewer than 10 clock cycles on x86, thanks to instruction pipelining.

 Rather than using multiplication, it is possible to use addition as a faster non-linear transformation.
 The idea was first proposed by Saito and Matsumoto (also responsible for the Mersenne Twister) in the XSadd generator, which adds two consecutive outputs of an underlying xorshift generator based on 32-bit shifts.
 However, one disadvantage of adding consecutive outputs is that, while the underlying xorshift128 generator is 2-dimensionally equidistributed, the xorshift128+ generator is only 1-dimensionally equidistributed.

 XSadd has some weakness in the low-order bits of its output; it fails several BigCrush tests when the output words are bit-reversed.
 To correct this problem, Vigna introduced the xorshift+ family, based on 64-bit shifts. xorshift+ generators, even as large as xorshift1024+, exhibit some detectable linearity in the low-order bits of their output; it passes BigCrush, but doesn't when the 32 lowest-order bits are used in reverse order from each 64-bit word.
 This generator is one of the fastest generators passing BigCrush.

 The following xorshift128+ generator uses 128 bits of state and has a maximal period of 2^{128}−1.